 Analyzing Greg Newsome’s NFL Draft profile

 Physical traits are perhaps the most transparent when evaluating prospects.
 They stand out with relative immediacy, and from there, you can conduct your evaluation with the awareness of a given player’s upside.
 Greg Newsome’s physical upside stands out right away when watching his tape.
-At 6-foot-1, 190 pounds, Newsome is an especially long cornerback.
+At around 6-foot-1, 192 pounds, Newsome is an especially long cornerback.
 However, more importantly, he has excellent athletic traits to pair with that length.

 Having functional mobility is necessary for cornerbacks in the modern NFL, and Newsome couples that mobility with his rangy frame.
 He’s incredibly twitchy as an athlete, and he’s very abrupt when shooting out of his breaks and closing on the ball.

 He has the short-range explosiveness to help facilitate searing breaks on in-breaking routes, and he also has the recovery speed to shadow players who try to sneak around him and escape deep up the field.
 It helps that his hips are surprisingly fluid for his size; he changes direction with uncanny pace and seamlessly transitions into his forward approach upon changing directions.

 Newsome’s strong movement ability in the short and intermediate ranges allows him to maintain adequate positioning against wide receivers.
 When in position, Newsome is similarly impressive.
 His length naturally gives him a ton of disruption capacity.
 Furthermore, the Northwestern cornerback has frequently shown he can use that disruption capacity effectively.

 He has impressive instincts for timing and elevation at the catch point, and he doesn’t shy away from battles for the ball.